Semiring systems arising from hyperrings: Preliminary results

 The various negation maps are treated in a unified manner.
 The negation map $(-)$ is said to be of the \textbf{first kind} if $(-)\one = \one$ (and thus $(-)$ is the identity), and of the \textbf{second kind} if $(-)a \ne a$ for all $a \in \tT$.
-Negation maps of the first kind will be used in the supertropical system, see \Cref{supert}, and negation maps of the second kind will be used in the symmetrized systems, see \Cref{semidir38,semidir39}.
-When $\tT$ is a group, it is enough to check whether or not $(-)\one = \one$ to determine the kind of the negation map.